 - 1. Medical, psychiatric, psychological, social, and vocational services that are provided under one management; - 2.
 Testing, fitting, or training in the use of prosthetic and orthotic devices; - 3.
 Recreational therapy; physical and occupational therapy; - 4.
-Speech, language and hearing therapy; - Psychiatric, psychological and social services, including positive behavior management; - 6.
+Speech, language and hearing therapy; - 5.
+Psychiatric, psychological and social services, including positive behavior management; - 6.
 Assessment for determining eligibility and vocational rehabilitation needs; - 7.
-Rehabilitation technology; - 8.
-Job development, placement and retention services; - 9.
-Evaluation or control of specific disabilities; - 10.
-Orientation and mobility services for mobility impaired participants; - 11.
-Extended employment; - 12.
-Psychosocial rehabilitation services; - 13.
-Supported employment services and extended services;
+Rehabilitation technology;